 Active Listening.
 As you listen to everything your prospect says, take notes and repeat what they’ve said to you where you can.
 For example: “That’s interesting Stephanie.
 You’re saying that your previous supplier of widgets was reliable but a bit expensive.
 Is that correct?”

-Ask open-ended questions.
+Open-ended questions.
 Give your prospect the opportunity to enter the conversation by asking open-ended questions.
 Questions like How, When, Who and Why require more than a simple ‘Yes’ or ‘No’ response and enable you to build a two-way conversation.
 You can even use a statement like “Tell me about …” The more your prospect speaks, the more engaged they are likely to be in the conversation.

-Position yourself as an authority.
+Position yourself as an expert.
 Explain clearly who you are, in a professional sense, and how much ability you have to solve your prospect’s problems.
 This means knowing your product, your service and your industry well.
 It also means demonstrating this knowledge to your prospect.

 Your main objective in building rapport on the phone is to generate trust in an environment in which there are no visual cues to help either party.
 It takes special skills to succeed in these circumstances – to build rapport, qualify the prospect, make the presentation, address objections, create a sense of urgency and close the sale.